 Boosts vitamin D levels: Vitamin D or the sunshine vitamin is vital for the overall health of the individual.
 We owe it all to sun rays as they help manufacture Vitamin D. Vitamin D deficiency can affect bone health and the immune system.
 Walking is the perfect way to enjoy the outdoors while getting your Vitamin D fix.

 Helps your mood: It is true that exercise boosts your mood.
 Studies also show that a brisk walk is just as effective as antidepressants in mild to moderate cases of depression, releasing feel-good endorphins while reducing stress and anxiety.
 So for positive mental health, walking is an absolute must.

 Supports your joints: The majority of joint cartilage in our body has no direct blood supply.
-It gets its nutrition from synovial or joint fluid that circulates as we move.
-Impact that comes from movement or compression, such as walking, “squishes” the cartilage, bringing oxygen and nutrients into the area.
+It gets its nutrition from the synovial or joint fluid that circulates as we move.
+The impact that comes from movement or compression, such as walking, “squishes” the cartilage, bringing oxygen and nutrients into the area.
 If you don’t walk, joints are deprived of life-giving fluid, which can speed deterioration.